hmrtn/traceth/README.md

 ## Getting Started

-A convienient way to quickly visualize the difference in traces is to use the included `trace.go` program with a transaction hash, say this one - `0xbe811e3a5aea163edfa38f19e2a15eafc943c3e31101fe415eedf5c1337c73ec`.
-If we run the `trace.go`, an output of a highlighted trace is shown and are seperately stored.
+A convenient way to quickly visualize the difference in traces is to use the included `trace.go` program with a transaction hash, say this one - `0xbe811e3a5aea163edfa38f19e2a15eafc943c3e31101fe415eedf5c1337c73ec`.
+If we run the `trace.go`, an output of a highlighted trace is shown and is separately stored.
 You will need access to an archive node with an enabled JSON RPC API for each client comparison.

 ```bash
 git clone https://github.com/hansmrtn/evm-tracing-comparison.git